All the Way (Frank Sinatra song): Frank Sinatra recording

 In 1957, a recording of "All the Way" was made famous by Frank Sinatra.
 It was introduced in the film The Joker Is Wild.
 Sinatra's recording is the best-selling version of the song.
 Aside from this song, he also sang "Chicago (That Toddlin' Town)" for the film.
 It wound up as the flipside of "All the Way" when Capitol Records released the song as a single.
 The single reached No. 15 in sales and No. 2 in airplay on the Billboard charts.
 The song peaked at No. 3 on the UK Singles Chart.

 The song in its orchestral arrangement by Nelson Riddle received the 1957 Academy Award for Best Original Song.

 Sinatra rerecorded the song, with a Nelson Riddle arrangement, for his 1963 album Sinatra's Sinatra.

 Translations

 Mina performed "Si, amor", the Italian version of the song, in Canzonissima, a 1968 RAI musical variety series.
 Neil Sedaka also recorded "Si, amor" in the mid-1960s.

-Tito Rodriguez performed "Dime Que Me Quieres", a Spanish version of this song, in his 25th Anniversary Performance with the Lucho Macedo orchestra.
+Tito Rodríguez performed "Dime Que Me Quieres", a Spanish version of this song, in his 25th Anniversary Performance with the Lucho Macedo orchestra.

-Juan Carlos Coronel recorded "Hasta El Fin”, a Spanish version of this song, as part of his Lenguaje Universal album released in 2017, arranged by Jorge Calandrelli.
+Juan Carlos Coronel recorded "Hasta El Fin", a Spanish version of this song, as part of his Lenguaje Universal album released in 2017, arranged by Jorge Calandrelli.